 - Determine the transaction price for the goods and services mentioned.

 - Match each transaction price to the goods sold or services rendered.

 - Recognize revenue only when the customer obtains control of the good or service.

-In an ideal situation, you’ve been working with each client for months or longer getting it ready.
-But what about new clients who might be utterly unprepared or existing clients who’re just now realizing the gravity of the changes?
-For these customers, it’s time to instill a sense of urgency.
-Your job only gets harder the longer they go without adapting to the law.
+In an ideal situation, you’ve been working with each client in preparation for these changes.
+But what about new clients who might be unprepared or existing clients who are now realizing the gravity of the changes?
+For these customers, it’s time to help instill a sense of urgency regarding adaptation to the new regulations.

 Some industries can expect to feel the pressure of the new law more than others.
 Automotive companies, which often employ convoluted contract provisions such as cash rebates, warranties, and lease financing, should prepare for major changes.
 Financial service companies, by contrast, might not feel as big an effect.
 IFRS 15 largely excludes contracts involving financial instruments from the new requirements.

-The bottom line, though, is that any company using contract language that enables it to book revenue before a customer takes control of a product or service cannot do so any longer.
-This means it’s time to comb through your clients’ sales contracts, seeking out any language that might indicate changes to revenue accounting are needed.
+The bottom line is that any company using contract language that enables it to book revenue before a customer takes control of a product or service cannot do so any longer.
+This means it’s time to comb through your clients’ sales contracts, seeking out language that might indicate changes to revenue accounting are needed.